Finxit-IT-Solutions/finxit-blog/content/posts/2025-03-04-the-new-XML-based-dotnet-solution-file.md

 ## Conclusion & Future

 I love the new format.
 It is simple, it is readable.
 Just a very similar improvement as with the old `csproj` and the new one.
-And it will probably the new default very soon.
+And it will probably be the new default very soon.

 James Montemagno, a Principal Manager at Microsoft mentioned as a comment on the [.NET February 2025 servicing releases updates blog post](https://devblogs.microsoft.com/dotnet/dotnet-and-dotnet-framework-february-2025-servicing-updates/), that there is more to come for the `.slnx` format in the future:
 ![James Montemagno, a Principal Manager at Microsoft mentioned there is more to come](/assets/posts/slnx-microsoft-blog.png)